mchenggit/machine-learning-samples/README.md

 There are two options to start over:
 - Use the `Kernel > Restart & Clear Output` menu option to clear everything.
 Then click on any cell where you want to start and then click on the `Run` button.
-- Use the `Kernel > Restart and Run All` menu option to clear everything and re-run everything from top to bottom all atonce.
+- Use the `Kernel > Restart and Run All` menu option to clear everything and re-run everything from top to bottom all at once.

 The two options are shown below: